bredelings/BAli-Phy/TODO/ComponentStateProperties.md

  * Add a map from Text -> Properties to each SModel.Markov model.

- * Make Rates.gamma create a "rate" property for each component.
+ * Make Rates.Gamma create a "rate" property for each component.

  * Make dNdS create a "dNdS" property for each component